 It started with M J O’Connor my Great, Great Grandfather, who set up Frank O’Connor & Co Ltd at 54 North Main Street Wexford, trading as bakers, grocers, and confectioners.
 Why am I telling you this?

-Well, I read in the newspapers, last week, that the Smithfield Fruit Market in Dublin (opened in 1892), was closing – and fond memories came flooding back to Paula and myself.
+I read in the newspapers, last week, that the Smithfield Fruit Market in Dublin (opened in 1892), is to close.
+Suddenly, fond memories came flooding back to Paula and myself.
 Just like RTE, I was reeling in the years from 1984.

 I commenced my commercial life in the fruit and vegetable business traveling to and from the Smithfield Market, on an almost daily basis.
 I started by taking Wexford produce to be sold up there and returning with produce, not readily available, to supply to the shops and restaurants of Wexford.

-Of course, that was before the fancy road networks (and the birth of our triplets: James, Patrick and Louise in 1994).
+Of course, that was before the fancy new road networks and the birth of our triplets: James, Patrick and Louise in 1994.

 In those days I had to leave Wexford at 03.30 and get back on the road, with a full load from Dublin, before 07.00, a challenge indeed.
 But boy did I meet some characters on my journeys.